cloudmesh-community/fa18-523-83/project-report/report.md

 Data descriptions [@fa18-523-83-www-gmsc-kaggle-data] :
 *  *SeriousDlqin2yrs*: label data, contains 'Yes' or 'No' indicator
-*  *evolvingUtilizationOfUnsecuredLines*: total balance of unsecured lines such as credit cards and personal lines
+*  *RevolvingUtilizationOfUnsecuredLines*: total balance of unsecured lines such as credit cards and personal lines
 *  *age*: bank customers' age
 *  *NumberOfTime30-59DaysPastDueNotWorse*: number of times each customer has been 30-59 days past due but no worse in the last 2 years
 *  *DebtRatio*: monthly debt payments divided by monthly gross income